Paulinhx/Paulinhx.github.io/README.md

 ## License

-Contents and final design by Paulinhx for Digital Career Institute - MAT -Presentation in May 2021

-This free resource template is provided by Styleshout.com and is free to use in both personal and commercial projects.
+This template is based on a free resource originally provided by StyleShout.com, and is free to use for both personal and commercial projects.
+We have customized the original design to fit our business needs, adding enhanced security features and optimizations to align with our operational requirements.

 [![GitHub](https://img.shields.io/badge/--181717?logo=github&logoColor=ffffff)](https://github.com/)